Self-Infilling Code Generation: Conclusion

 \section{Conclusion}

 This work explores the built-in self-infilling capability of FIM-trained code language models, based on which we develop a code generation framework that integrates infilling with auto-regressive decoding.
-Our method results in a non-monotonic generation process that features compatibility with interruption and looping mechanisms, allowing the model to defer the generation of certain contexts and recursively update code snippets in a cyclic manner.
-Throughout extensive experiments, we demonstrate that self-infilling-augmented decoding is able to improve the generation quality and regularize the generation process to produce more structured code.
+Our method extends traditional decoding to a non-monotonic process that supports interruption and looping mechanisms, allowing the model to defer the generation of some contexts and recursively update code snippets cyclically.
+Throughout extensive experiments, we demonstrate that self-infilling decoding significantly improves generation quality and regularity.

-\paragraph{Limitations and Future Directions.} Our findings demonstrate that the decoding behavior of language models can be effectively programmed and extended by harnessing their (self-)infilling abilities.
-This insight highlights the considerable potential of language models trained with diverse objectives like FIM \citep{bavarian2022fim}, which not only maintain scalability \citep{bavarian2022fim,tay2022upalm,tay2023ul2,anil2023palm2} but also yield possibly improved generation quality.
-Besides, there are a number of interesting directions for future work on self-infilling, some of which we outline below:
+\paragraph{Limitations and Future Directions.} Our findings suggest that the decoding behavior of language models can be effectively programmed and extended by harnessing their (self-)infilling abilities.
+This highlights the considerable potential of language models trained with diverse objectives like FIM \citep{bavarian2022fim}, which not only maintain scalability \citep{bavarian2022fim,tay2022upalm,tay2023ul2,anil2023palm2} but also yield possibly improved generation quality.
+Besides, there are several interesting directions for future work, some of which we outline below:

 \begin{itemizesquish} \item While our framework is primarily tailored for code generation tasks, its application to other domains, such as mathematical reasoning, offers an intriguing avenue for future exploration. \item The developed interruption and looping techniques present our initial attempts to exploit self-infilling.
-There exists potential to guide language models towards more structured output generation, such as conforming to context-free grammars \citep{willard2023outlines,microsoft2023guidance}. \item Our self-infilling framework is limited to single-span infilling due to the formulation of FIM objectives.
+There exists potential to guide language models towards more structured generation, such as conforming to context-free grammars \citep{willard2023outlines,microsoft2023guidance}. \item Our self-infilling framework is limited to single-span infilling due to the formulation of FIM objectives.
 Extending self-infilling to accommodate multiple or nested spans is a compelling direction for future research. \item The looping mechanism developed in this work incurs additional computational overhead due to repeated context processing and decoding operations.
 Future work might include optimization of key-value caching and reuse across iterations to enhance efficiency. \end{itemizesquish}